Real-time updates with Webhooks

 • type is the type of event that got fired

-• object contains two properties: type is the type of the object.
-Currently we only support events on channels. id is the ID of the object, which for now will always be a channel ID
+• object contains two properties: type is the type of the object, id the ID of it.

 • livemode: a boolean to indicate if the request was a test or not